 Caroline Raine of the NCEC reports back from the European Commission’s poison centre workshop in Brussels.

 Following on from our attendance at a workshop on the 23rd January held by the European Commission, NCEC has been informed the final regulations are due for ratification imminently.
-NCEC expects to see the final Annex VIII to CLP towards the end of February.
+NCEC expects to see the final Annex VIII to CLP soon.

 The workshop, held for key stakeholders, highlighted that complying with article 45 of CLP and preparing for the upcoming Annex has led to major challenges for certain areas of the chemical industry.
 In particular; the paints and dyes, construction and petroleum sectors, who have concerns on being able to meet the upcoming requirements in full.
 In addition to the challenges that industry will face the Poison Centres will also have to overcome the increased volumes of registrations from industry.